 How Much Does LTC Insurance Cost in Connecticut?

-How much does long term care insurance cost in Connecticut?
-The answer depends on your age and health history at the time you buy the insurance.
+Your Connecticut long term care insurance rates will depend on your age and health history at the time you buy LTC insurance.
 Generally speaking, the younger and healthier you are the lower the cost.
 Your long term care insurance premiums will also depend on the following benefits you select:

 - Benefit Period